-An ECG can be carried out at rest or while you're exercising, and provides a useful overall assessment of how well your heart is working.
+An ECG can be carried out at rest or while you're exercising.
+Your doctor may ask you to wear a portable ECG monitor to get a reading over time.
+It provides a useful overall assessment of how well your heart is working.

 The results of an ECG can also sometimes indicate the type of heart block you have.

 There are a number of organisations that provide information and support for people living with a heart condition like heart block.